Kejax/Kejax/README.md

 I'm very interested in different python libs, Java programming and a lot of other things with programming

-Check out my discord wher mostly find me: [Discord Invite](https://discord.gg/pZsZpYvXBK)
+Check out my discord where mostly find me: [Discord Invite](https://discord.gg/pZsZpYvXBK)